theroshanron/facebook_ads_marketing_mastery/Split_Testing.md

     - Select carousel format
     - Add multiple images to the carousel
     - In Ad menu, select action and carousel card under the breakdown menu to check which image/ videos are getting the more engagement

+## Facebook A/B test automatically split testing
+- Click the green create ad button on ads manager page
+- Select campaign objective and then A/B test option
+- Select the variables for split testing
+- Use ideal frame for the days like 3-4 days average
+- Use big enough audience for the split test